xtend-packages/rest-presenter/README.md

 ```

 Without this update, it will use your default database connection and refresh the database after each test.

+### Tests Failing!
+Missing Factory Relationships?
+If you encounter any issues with the tests, please update your factories to include relationships for your models.\
+For example, if you have a Post model but your factory is missing author_id, you will need to update your factory to include this relationship.

 ### API Collection Auto-Generation
 Make sure you only run this command after the setup command to generate your API collection.